bq/botbloq-its/app/api/students/Readme.md

 **UNLOCK /botbloq/v1/its/students/:id**
 -------------

-Activate the information of a student in  the repository.
+Activate the information of a student in  the database.

 **Parameters**